cloudblog004/fantasticfoodies/content/en/posts/302-steps-to-prepare-super-quick-homemade-steamed-fish.md

 1. Prepare 1 clove garlic chopped

 Marinate fish with salt, Chinese cooking wine and.
 Ginger Steamed fish with spring onions.
 A delicious and healthy meal option for when you want to get back on track.
-Chinese Steamed Fish - Learn how to make restaurant-style Chinese steamed fish with this easy steamed fish recipe, with steamed fish Discard the fishy and cloudy fish &#34;water&#34; after steaming.
+Chinese Steamed Fish - Learn how to make restaurant-style Chinese steamed fish with this easy steamed fish recipe, with steamed fish Discard the fishy and cloudy fish *water* after steaming.

 <!--inarticleads2-->